open-cogsci/osdoc/content/pages/manual/python/about.md

  caption: The INLINE_SCRIPT item.
 --%

-As you can see, the INLINE_SCRIPT item consists of two tabs: one for the prepare phase and one for the run phase.
-The prepare phase is executed first, to allow items to prepare for the time critical run phase.
-It is good practice to construct `canvas` objects, SAMPLER objects, etc. during the prepare phase, so that they can be presented without delay during the run phase.
+As you can see, the INLINE_SCRIPT item consists of two tabs: one for the Prepare phase and one for the Run phase.
+The Prepare phase is executed first, to allow items to prepare for the time critical run phase.
+It is good practice to construct `canvas` objects, `sampler` objects, etc. during the Prepare phase, so that they can be presented without delay during the Run phase.
 But this is only convention; you can execute arbitrary Python code during both phases.

 For more information about the prepare-run strategy, see: